SHAKyMLRepo/shakymlrepo.github.io/README.md

 #### Introduction

 The real estate market is a dynamic and complex environment, and predicting house prices accurately is a valuable tool for homeowners, buyers, and real estate professionals.
 This project aims to explore the links between property prices, population and population density.
-It aims to try and establish the degree of correlation between such factors and determine if it is possible to estimate how house prices will behave into the future based on factors such as land area, population and population density.
+It attempts to establish the degree of correlation between such factors and determine if it is possible to estimate how house prices will behave into the future based on factors such as land area, population and population density.

 #### Project Overview

-**Objective**: The primary objective of this project is to create a House Price Prediction algorithms that employs Linear Regression to estimate the selling price of houses based on the available land space in a region and its population density.
+**Objective**: The primary objective of this project is to create a House Price Prediction algorithm that employs Linear Regression to estimate the selling price of houses based on the available land space in a region and its population density.

 **Key Components**:

 1. **Data Sourcing**: In this project, I sourced publically available datasets with the necessary information required to begin to develop the inputs for this project.
-This proved to be a challenging task as while there is plenty of high quality data on Irish Population statistics, due to privacy concerns many of the publically avaiable datasets regarding House Prices cannont contain any PII so have many of the fields you might wish for to answer these questions removed or lowered in fidelity to protect privacy.
+This proved to be a challenging task as while there is plenty of high quality data on Irish Population statistics, due to privacy concerns many of the publically avaiable datasets regarding House Prices cannont contain any PII so many of the fields you might wish to obtain to answer these questions are often removed or lowered in fidelity to protect privacy.
 In the end, a number of seperate datasets were required to collate the fields necessary for the project.

-2. **Data Preprocessing**: As this project could not use a prepared dataset as none was available with the information required regarding the Irish market, the Data Preprocessing stage was one of the most involved stage of this project.
-This involved tasks such as handling missing values, dealing with outliers, and removing unneeded data.
-As multiple datasets had to be combined it also required datasets formats to be synchronised before combination.
-The goal was to prepare the data for model development by ensuring it was clean and structured.
+2. **Data Preprocessing**: As this project could not use a prepared dataset as none was available with the information required regarding the Irish market, the Data Preprocessing stage was one of the most involved stages of this project.
+As multiple datasets had to be combined it required many datasets to be combined.
+Each dataset first required the handling missing values, dealing with outliers, and removing unneeded data.
+Formats then needed to be synchronised to enabled accurate joining.
+The goal was to prepare the data for model development by ensuring it was clean, structured and contained the necessary fields.

-3. **Model Development**: Implement a Linear Regression model using the machine learning library Scikit-Learn.
-Train the model on the prepared dataset to learn the relationships between the selected factors and house prices.
+3. **Model Development**: The machine learning library SKLearn was utilised in this project to implement the Linear Regression model.
+Due to the dataset contained categorical fields, a column transformer was used with OneHotEncoding to concert these fields to numerical values.
+The data was then split into training and test sets to enable model evaluation.
+The model was then trained on the prepared dataset to learn the relationships between the selected factors and house prices.

 4. **Model Evaluation**: Evaluate the performance of the Linear Regression model a subset of the data which will be held back during training.